 The 'Outdoor' unit is designed and CSA-certified for outdoor installations only.
+Outdoor installation of this unit is not permitted in Canada.

 If installing in a location that may experience freezing temperatures, precautions must be taken to prevent water in the heat exchanger and condensate inside and outside of the boiler from freezing.
 Damage due to freezing water or condensate is not covered by the warranty.